Let’s compare a white paper to a dessert soufflé.

 They paid my last invoice.
 But I never got to proof the finished paper.

-A couple months later, I got curious and visited the website.
+A couple of months later, I got curious and visited the website.

 My carefully polished text was unreadable.